SF Fed bank's Daly not responsible for SVB failure -former SF Fed chair

 March 24 (Reuters) - Responsibility for the Federal Reserve's oversight of large financial institutions like the failed Silicon Valley Bank rests with staff in Washington and not with any regional Fed bank chief, a former chair of the San Francisco Fed bank said on Friday.

-Lawmakers in both houses of the U.S. Congress will next week hold public hearings on the issue, and have called Fed Vice Chair of Supervision Michael Barr to testify.
+Next week, lawmakers in both houses of the U.S. Congress hold public hearings on the issue, and have called Fed Vice Chair of Supervision Michael Barr to testify.

 Barr is heading up a Fed review of the situation, due to be published May 1.

+Supervision of large banks like SVB, which was the 16th biggest U.S. bank at the time of its failure, is a shared responsibility of bank examiners employed by the regional Fed bank and Fed Board staff in Washington.

-Fed Chair Jerome Powell said this week he wants to identify "what went wrong here" even as bank examiners at San Francisco Fed had flagged escalating problems at the Santa Clara-based bank suggesting issues with the bank's ability to meet short-term cash needs like depositor withdrawals.
+Fed Chair Jerome Powell said this week he wants to identify "what went wrong here".
+Bank examiners at San Francisco Fed had flagged escalating problems at the Santa Clara-based bank suggesting issues with its ability to meet short-term cash needs like depositor withdrawals.

 Federal regulators closed SVB on March 10 after it was unable to meet rapid and massive demands from depositors for their money.

-That was soon followed by the closure of Signature Bank and emergency action by the Fed and the Treasury to shore up confidence in the banking sector, but the fallout has continued, with UBS buying rival Credit Suisse, big U.S. banks staging a rescue of smaller First Republic, and banking shares under continued pressure.
+That was soon followed by closure of Signature Bank and emergency action by the Fed and the Treasury to shore up confidence in the banking sector.
+The fallout has continued, with UBS buying rival Credit Suisse, big U.S. banks staging a rescue of smaller First Republic, and banking shares under continued pressure.

-Republicans on the Senate Banking committee this week asked Daly and Fed Chair Jerome Powell for internal records on oversight of the bank, including Daly's own calendar.
+Republicans on the Senate Banking committee this week asked Daly and Powell for internal records on oversight of the bank, including Daly's own calendar.

 ((ann.saphir@thomsonreuters.com;))